aleen42/PersonalWiki/post/how_to_draw/how_to_draw.md

 #### 2.2 Gaussian Blur

-Gaussian Blur is a way used to increase the accuracy of contours finding, and it's also know as the first step of a Canny Edge Detector.
+Gaussian Blur is a way used to increase the accuracy of contours finding, and it's also known as the first step of a Canny Edge Detector.

 ```js
 /**